 Table tennis is undoubtedly one of the most accessible sports in the world.
-From car porches to office pantries, it’s easy to find a table tennis table for leisure play.
+From void decks to office pantries, it’s easy to find a table tennis table for leisure play.
 How popular the sport may be, it still does not have the prestige of other sports like tennis with Wimbledon and football’s EPL, but things are set to change.

 The International Table Tennis Federation (ITTF) has been investing efforts and money to increase engagement with the fans and commercialize the sport.
 Think 5 years ago, we hardly get regular updates about the ITTF world tour events, but today, we are spoilt with behind the scenes, match highlights, point of the day and interviews with players.

 A chairman of a Chinese shipping company, also an enthusiast of the sport, created a professional league, then known as T2 Asia Pacific (T2APAC).
 It strived to engage fans through its unique format – matches that lasted only 24 minutes.
 This itself was attractive to me because even as a table tennis fan, my attention span doesn’t allow me to enjoy long matches that stretched to full 7 games.

 I attended several sessions when T2APAC held its inaugural season at Pinewood Studios in Johor Bahru, Malaysia.
 I absolutely loved it.
 Not only were the matches kept short, we also got to watch players from Asia and Europe teaming up and scoring points through 6 months for the Grand Finals.
 Not all players were from the top ranks though – there were Thailand’s Suthasini Sawettabut, who upset Singapore’s Feng Tianwei at SEA Games 2015 on home ground, and lesser-known Chinese players like Wang Manyu, Sun Yingsha, Wang Chuqin (the trio have since risen through the world ranking these couple of years), Liu Dingshuo, Shang Kun, Liu Fei and Shi Xunyao.